Welcome to my Web page

 - Co-coordinator, Research Instruction Program

-- Liaison to Accounting; Finance & Economics; Graduate Business; Marketing, Advertising, & Legal Studies; and the Discovery Program
+- Liaison: Accounting; Finance & Economics; Graduate Business; Marketing, Advertising, & Legal Studies; and the Discovery Program

 Selected Publications and Presentations